Levi-Leah/COMPTIA-A-notes/modules/how-people-use-computers.md

 - Subscription software
   - Often cheaper than buying a full version
   - Automated updates
   - Minimizes the need to download locally
+- Many cloud-based services are collaborative
+  - Enable multiple people to work on the same data and see each other's changes

 ---

 ## Virtualization

 - Running a system inside of another system
+  - Host OS
+  - Guest OS
     - VMs
 - Used A LOT in networking
 - Can save companies money on hardware and maintenance
 - Hypervisors